11DE784A/11DE784A.github.io/index.markdown

 ## Fun Stuff

 I am reading _The Lord of the Rings_ by J. R. R. Tolkein.
-I am currently in the middle of _The Two Towers_.
+I am currently in the middle of _The Return of the King_.
 I recently finished reading
 _Everything is Tuberculosis_ by John Green.

-I recently watched _Mission: Impossible – The Final Reckoning_.
+I recently watched the new _Superman_ movie.

 I recently started my first playthrough of _Cryptmaster_.